elevate0123/CSE/5 Sociology/Paper 1/02 Sociology as Science.md

 5. Based on Facts and not speculations
 6. Universal in application across time and space

 #### Sociology as Science SaS
+Sociology uses the scientific method to study human society, so it can be considered a science  #sas

-Early Social scientists - True knowledge can be gained through sensory perception.
+1. Early Social scientists - True knowledge can be gained through sensory perception.
 Socio is also empirical in approach

-#Comte - Social Physics
+2. #Comte - Social Physics
 	Herbert #Spencer - Organismic Analogy ~ Darwinism Evolutionary Biology
 	#ED  - Social facts = natural facts
 	Social statics, Social dynamics, Mechanical equilibrium

-Socio has inter-subjective reality, disciplines basic concepts have a universal meaning eg family, religion
+3. Socio has inter-subjective reality, disciplines basic concepts have a universal meaning eg family, religion

-#ED Meaning of Social facts remains the same as natural facts.
+4. #ED Meaning of Social facts remains the same as natural facts.
 Indirect experimentation to prove empirical validity of socio theories
-#Weber - Objectivity is possible through methods like Verstehen and Ideal types
+5. #Weber - Objectivity is possible through methods like Verstehen and Ideal types

+##### Important differences between sociology and the natural sciences
+1. **Human behaviour is more complex than the behaviour of physical objects.** This makes it more difficult to study human behaviour scientifically
+2. **Humans are capable of self-reflection and free will.** This means that they can choose to behave in ways that are not predictable
+3. **Sociology is a relatively new discipline.** As a result, it has not yet developed the same level of rigor as the natural sciences  #differences

 #### Limitations SaS
+1. Carl #Jung - Subjective things like pain, beauty, happiness cannot be measured by Sci methods, so methodology  should be discipline specific
+2. #Weber - Social Actions must be understood in terms of meanings that man attaches to them, So there can be no objective science of society
-1. Difficulty of being empirical, inductive and universal in applications
+3. Difficulty of being empirical, inductive and universal in applications
-2. Controlled & Repeated experimentation isn't possible in Sociology
+4. Controlled & Repeated experimentation isn't possible in Sociology
-3. Difficulty in testing the results
+5. Difficulty in testing the results
-4. Human interactions cannot be quantified so Socio cannot be objective
+6. Human interactions cannot be quantified so Socio cannot be objective #limitations
-5. #Weber - Social Actions must be understood in terms of meanings that man attaches to them, So there can be no objective science of society
-6. Carl #Jung - Subjective things like pain, beauty, happiness cannot be measured by Sci methods, so methodology  should be discipline specific

 ##### Natural Sciences own Limitations
-1. Vagueness, Unpredictability, problems of testability.
-2. Karl #Popper - Science is not a body of knowledge, but a method of approaching
+1. Karl #Popper - Science is not a body of knowledge, but a method of approaching
+2. Vagueness, Unpredictability, problems of testability.

-Socio & Science share features - Perspectives, subject matter, method of study, etc
+- **Socio & Science share features - Perspectives, Subject matter, Method of study, concerned with Discovery of Knowledge, Public Disciplines (open to debate, scrutiny, criticism) etc**

+Sociology is a science that uses the scientific method to study human society and social relationships  #conclusion

 ## Scientific method and critique
 ***
 ### Scientific Method
-#SM - Systematic, rational, objective set of steps to explore the truth or new knowledge or for investigating phenomena or correcting and integrating previous knowledge
+Scientific Method #SM - Systematic, rational, objective set of steps to explore the truth or new knowledge or for investigating phenomena or correcting and integrating previous knowledge #defn
-SM ~ Is related with Discovery of Laws
+SM ~ Related with Discovery of Laws

-George Lundberg - SM consists of 3 basic steps - Systematic observation, classification, data interpretation SM in Socio - To give concrete shapes to the Sociological concepts so that they are understood in the same way by different people.
+George #Lundberg - SM consists of 3 basic steps - Systematic observation, classification, data interpretation SM in Socio - To give concrete shapes to the Sociological concepts so that they are understood in the same way by different people.
 Ensures that Sociology as a body of knowledge is systematised and is given a definite shape

 #### SM Elements Characteristics
-1. Perspectives and Problem Definition - #Remaining
+1. Perspectives and Problem Definition - Observation & Questioning - #Remaining
 2. Hypothesis Formulation -
-3. Information gathering using research methods & building causal explanations -
+3. Information gathering using research methods & building causal explanations - Experimentation -
-4. Interpretations of results, analysis, comparison, classification -
+4. Interpretations of results, analysis, comparison, classification - Data Analysis -
-5. Theory Building -
+5. Theory Building - Conclusion -